vipul7700/AI_Assistant_Mock_Interview/README.md

-# 🎤 EchoHire – Your AI-Powered Interview Assistant
+# 🎯 PrepWise – Your AI-Powered Interview Assistant

-EchoHire is a modern, voice-powered mock interview platform designed to help you level up your job interview skills with **realistic AI interactions**.
+**PrepWise** is a sleek, voice-powered mock interview platform built to supercharge your interview preparation through **realistic, conversational AI simulations**.

-Built with cutting-edge tools like **Next.js**, **Firebase**, and **Vapi AI**, EchoHire delivers a seamless, interactive experience that mimics real-world interviews — all from your browser.
+Whether you're gearing up for a tech interview, a behavioral round, or just want to improve your speaking confidence, PrepWise has your back — right in your browser.

 ---

 ## 🚀 Features

-✅ **Voice-Driven Mock Interviews**
+✅ **AI-Driven Mock Interviews**
-Powered by [Vapi.ai](https://vapi.ai/), EchoHire simulates real conversations using advanced voice agents.
+Simulate real-time conversations with intelligent voice agents powered by **Vapi AI**.

-✅ **Smart AI Interactions**
+✅ **Integrated with Google Gemini AI**
-Integrated with **Google Gemini AI** for dynamic, responsive, and intelligent questioning.
+Get dynamic, adaptive questions tailored to your responses using Google's latest AI models.

-✅ **Authentication & Storage**
+✅ **Secure Authentication**
-Secure user login and performance tracking, backed by **Firebase Authentication** and **Firestore**.
+User login and performance tracking secured by **Firebase Authentication** and **Firestore**.

-✅ **Sleek UI with TailwindCSS + shadcn/ui**
+✅ **Modern & Responsive UI**
-Modern design, beautiful transitions, and intuitive layout — made for ease and speed.
+Built with **Next.js**, styled using **Tailwind CSS**, and enhanced by **shadcn/ui** for a beautiful and intuitive experience.

-✅ **Realtime Feedback** *(coming soon)*
+✅ **Coming Soon**: Real-Time Feedback
-Personalized insights based on your answers, pacing, and interaction quality.
+Understand your pacing, tone, and clarity with smart feedback features currently under development.

 ---